zJOE (ZJOE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 zJOE Historical Price

-According to the latest data gathered on zJOE live price page, the current price of zJOE is 0.146577USD.
-The circulating supply of zJOE(ZJOE) is 14.12M ZJOE , giving it a market capitalization of $2.07M.
+According to the latest data gathered on zJOE live price page, the current price of zJOE is 0.132495USD.
+The circulating supply of zJOE(ZJOE) is 14.12M ZJOE , giving it a market capitalization of $1.87M.

 The zJOE Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZJOE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.